redhead/iss-sys-int/README.md

 Add `jboss-fuse.zip` with JBoss Fuse installation to `docker/base` folder.

-Build the base image (with Fuse, Wildfly, Apiman); needed only once unless you change something in the `docker/base`` folder.
+Build the base image (with Fuse, Wildfly, Apiman); needed only once unless you change something in the `docker/base` folder.
+On the UNIX system is nescessary `chmod +x docker/base/install.sh`

     docker build -t iss/int-base docker/base